 Another easily-spotted indicator of a GREAT study abroad program is that they will utilize local tours, guides, and services whenever possible.
 Not only will local guides and services usually provide a more personal, authentic experience, but it really shows the quality character and local connectivity of a program when they consciously choose to support their surrounding businesses.

-Many popular destinations actually depend upon tourism to boost their economy so it is always a major bummer and missed opportunity when programs opt for outside corporate companies.
+Many popular destinations actually depend upon tourism to boost their economy so it is always a major bummer and missed opportunity when high school abroad programs opt for outside corporate companies.

 7. It is recognized for its excellent by rave reviews, certifications, and awards.

 Before buying anything I haven’t seen or touched for myself, I always read the online user reviews.
-The same goes for high school study abroad programs.
+The same goes for study abroad programs for high school students.
 It’s the company’s job to sell their product (program) so of course they promise nothing but the best, better than everyone else.
 Reading reviews by those who have completed your specific study abroad program-in-mind is an excellent resource for getting honest feedback to incorporate into your realm of information.

 Likewise, awards, certificates, and official recognition by those whose job it is to know about such things can prove very helpful when struggling to sort between authentic and fabricated fluff of information.

-Now…confidently choose the high school study abroad program that is BEST for you!
+Now…confidently choose between high school abroad programs that are BEST for you!

 Now that you know better, don’t fall for the phony self-proclaimed great programs.
 You have already taken the initiative to pursue what is sure to be a life-changing, eye-opening, thrilling, and captivating experience, so set yourself up for a supported, successful, in-depth experience that will allow you make the most of your time spent studying abroad in high school.